Frameworks help evaluate a company’s potential. Whether its stock is a good investment is another question.

 - Proprietary Technology–Is your product or service difficult or impossible to replicate?
-How hard would it be to build a better search engine than Google?
+For example, how hard would it be to build a better search engine than Google?
 Or offer more products at lower prices with faster delivery than Amazon?

 - Network Effects–Does your product or service become more useful as more people use it?
-If all your friends are on Facebook, does it make sense to choose another social network?
+For example, if all your friends are on Facebook, does it make sense to choose another social network?

 - Economies of Scale–Does your business get stronger the bigger it gets?
 The fixed costs of creating a product can be spread out over greater quantities of sales.
 Software companies are good examples because the marginal cost of replicating software is zero.

-This framework pairs nicely with Buffett’s framework at the top.
-If a company has all or multiple characteristics of a monopoly, there’s a good chance they have the potential to become an economic franchise.
+This framework pairs nicely with Buffett’s.
+If a company has all or multiple characteristics of a monopoly, there’s a good chance they can become an economic franchise.

 Geoffrey Moore’s Framework

 Geoffrey Moore’s book, Crossing the Chasm, explains how technology companies should market their products and how some companies with promising starts fall prey to the chasm.

 His framework is useful when estimating the market size for a product or service.
 In other words, what’s the company’s ceiling if everything works out?

 This chart is from iRobot’s 2018 analyst presentation.
 It’s their estimate of its total addressable market (TAM).